Topics Map > Course Search & Enroll

 This document explains the various search options available using Course Search & Enroll.

-Students: Log in at my.wisc.edu, then select the Course Search & Enroll widget
+, then selecting the Course Search & Enroll widget.

 You can also choose a term in the My Courses tab.